googlefonts/fontcrunch/README.md

 It depends on [fonttools](https://github.com/behdad/fontTools).

-fontcrunch is an personal project, not an official Google project, and Google provides no support for it.
+fontcrunch is a personal project, not an official Google project, and Google provides no support for it.

 ## Usage